mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 ## ICE AXE

-A small axe optimised for digging into ice when climbing.
+A small axe optimized for digging into ice when climbing.
 It adds DM+2 to any check involving climbing or arresting a fall on ice.
 Treat as a hatchet (see page 134) in combat.